What Are The Legal Consequences Of Mudding?

-The first time many people heard of “mudding” was when a young star of the MTV reality show “Buckwild” was killed after an accident.
-But this activity isn’t just done in West Virginia, so it is important for all parents to learn of the dangers that this can pose to their teens.
+The first time many people heard of “mudding” was when a young star of the MTV reality show “Buckwild” was killed in an accident.
+But this activity isn’t just done in West Virginia, so it is important for all parents to learn about the dangers that this can pose to their teens.

 What is Mudding?